When is Doctor Who season 12 on TV? What’s going to happen? Who’s in the cast?

 — Physician Who Official (@bbcdoctorwho) January 23, 2019

 The collection shot in South Africa for a few weeks, as revealed on Physician Who’s social media accounts.
-Elements of Cardiff and South Wales have been reworked right into a Sheffield police station, the streets of Paris and a London authorities constructing thus far, whereas Gloucester has been the setting for a Judoon invasion.
+Elements of Cardiff and South Wales had been remodeled right into a Sheffield police station, the streets of Paris and a London authorities constructing up to now, whereas Gloucester has been the setting for a Judoon invasion.

-Why is there such a protracted wait for brand spanking new Physician Who episodes?

-Most followers would have anticipated the subsequent collection to debut in autumn 2019, roughly a 12 months after collection 12 started airing on BBC1, so they might be confused as to why there’s such a delay.

 Add Comment